Tebedu: Climate

 In Tebedu, during the entire year, the rain falls for 339.7 days and collects up to 2269mm (89.33") of precipitation.
 The wettest month (with the highest rainfall) is December (264mm).
 The driest months (with the least rainfall) are August and September (115mm).
 The month with the highest number of rainy days is May (30.8 days).
 The month with the least rainy days is July (24.3 days).
 Months with the longest days are May, June and July (Average daylight: 12.2h).
 Months with the shortest days are January, February, March, April, August, September, October, November and December (Average daylight: 12.1h).
 The month with the most sunshine is August (Average sunshine: 8h).
 The month with the least sunshine is January (Average sunshine: 5.7h).

 Tebedu ICQS

-Built since 1990, the Tebedu ICQS (Immigration, Customs, Quarantine and Security) Complex at the border crossing was planned for upgrading or rebuilding in 2018 to further improve its services and facilities to be on par with the ICQS at Entikong in Indonesia as well as to foster cross-border trade and tourism between Indonesia and Malaysia.
-The government also envisioned Tebedu ICQS as a modern complex with the latest infrastructure to facilitate cross-border movement and trade.
-These initiatives will develop Tebedu into an economic area and to strengthen the security between Sarawak and West Kalimantan.
+Built since 1990, the Tebedu ICQS (Immigration, Customs, Quarantine and Security) Complex at the border crossing was planned for an upgrade or rebuilding in 2018 to improve its services and facilities to be on par with the ICQS at Entikong in Indonesia as well as to foster cross-border trade and tourism between Indonesia and Malaysia.
+The government also envisioned Tebedu ICQS as a modern complex with the latest infrastructure to facilitate cross-border movement of people and goods.
+These initiatives will develop Tebedu into an economic area and strengthen the security between Sarawak and West Kalimantan.